-The different disciplinary contexts from which SciELO and WoS originated might explain some of the differences between the regional and global scientific communications encountered in these two databases.
-Much has been written about the "natural" or hard-sciences origin of WoS; WoS originated from the Science Citation Index (Garfield, 1971), but has been expanded to include a broader range of journals and then enlarged by the Social Science Citation Index (the Science Citation Index was officially launched in 1964, the Social Science Citation Index followed in 1973, and the Arts and Humanities Citation Index in 1978).
+The different disciplinary contexts from which SciELO and

+WoS originated might explain some of the differences between the regional and global scientific communications encountered in these two databases.
+Much has been written about the "natural" or hard-sciences origin of WoS; WoS originated from the Science Citation Index (Garfield, 1971), but has been expanded to include a broader range of journals and then enlarged by the Social Science Citation Index and later on by the Arts & Humanities Citation Index (the Science Citation Index was officially launched in 1964, the and Humanities Citation Index in 1978).
 Meanwhile SciELO resulted from a cooperation which was formalized in 1997 between the Fundação de Amparo a Pesquisa do Estado do São Paulo (Faspep) and the Latin American and Caribbean Center for Health Sciences Information (Bireme) of the Panamerican and World Health Organizations (PHO/WHO).